 The importance of Design Thinking has increased with the rise of consumer demands.
 Design Thinking aims to deliver innovative solutions by creating valuable products that meet the unexpressed needs of the modern customer.
-Read Ekta’s story and how the Stanford Executive Education’s Design Thinking program helped transform her career.
+Read Ekta’s story and how Stanford’s Design Thinking Program helped transform her career.

 Can you tell us about your background and work experience?